Asif-shah786/ai-real-estate-advisor/reports/literature_review.md

 • **Model Selection Logic** ensures that each query is routed to the most appropriate model based on complexity, user requirements, and cost considerations.
 This approach maximises both performance and cost-effectiveness while maintaining consistent user experience.

+Our implementation successfully demonstrates this task-specific optimization strategy, achieving the target performance metrics while maintaining cost-effectiveness.
+The system's ability to route queries to appropriate models based on complexity and requirements validates the theoretical foundations established in the literature.

 2.6 PropTech and AI Integration: Current State and Future Directions

 The intersection of property technology (PropTech) and artificial intelligence has gained significant momentum in recent years, driven by the increasing digitisation of real estate markets and the growing demand for data-driven decision-making tools.
 Early PropTech applications focused on basic digitisation of property listings and simple search functionality, but recent advances have introduced sophisticated AI-powered features that transform how users interact with property information.